 “I’ll cook her the shepherd’s pie recipe she likes, then you guys can catch a movie together.”

-He suddenly liked his mother’s idea.
+He suddenly liked his aunt’s idea.
 The Exorcist III was hitting theaters in a week or so.
 That would give Chloe nightmares, and the thought pleased him.
 He couldn’t wait to see it.
 The Exorcist II had been the worst sequel ever made, but according to advanced reviews, William Peter Blatty — the man himself — had directed the third film.
 It was based on his novel Legion, which was the actual written sequel to The Exorcist.
 Will had read Legion at college last year.
 It had scared him shitless.
-The Exorcist III was his number-one priority before returning to Grinnell, and he told his mother so.
+The Exorcist III was his number-one priority before returning to Grinnell, and he told his aunt so.

-Joyce looked at him as if he had lost his mind.
+Aunt Ruth looked at him as if he had lost his mind.
 “Will, what’s wrong with you?”

 Why do I say things?
 “Why do you think something’s wrong?”

 “You know why!
 Look, I know you’re an adult and you watch whatever the hell you want, and to hell with your adoptive aunt.
 But those Exorcist movies, don’t they hit close to home?”

 Of course they did.
 That was a big part of why he was drawn to them.
 In the fall of 1984, Will had been given the equivalent of an exorcism by his mother, brother, and Nancy Wheeler.
 They had almost killed him driving the Mind Flayer out of him.
 He still had nightmares about it.
 Watching The Exorcist brought him back to that horrible night in Hopper’s cabin.
 But it was also strangely therapeutic.
 He had a hard time explaining how, and his aunt would never understand.
 He made a stab at an explanation: “Dr. Owens always said that I should face my traumatic experiences, not ignore them.
 The Exorcist helped me understand what the Mind Flayer did — what possession really does to a person.”